learn-co-curriculum/dsc-notebook-test-template/README.md

 ## Some Notes

+#### Where do I Write the Tests?
+When `pytest` is run it is [looking for files](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) that match `test_*.py` or `*_test.py` and will automatically run tests found there.
+The example tests are written in `test_grader.py` and can be overwritten.

 #### Test Writing Guidelines

-There are few examples of tests provided.
+There are a few examples of tests provided.
 Some guidelines:

 * Function names must start with `test_`.
 Use a descriptive name as it will be helpful to see in the output
 * Tests will display in the order written